roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Application Scheduling Deployment/Deploy, release, and monitor applications in the ACK console.md

 The Container Service for Kubernetes \(ACK\) console provides rich features that allow you to manage and maintain ACK clusters and applications.
 This topic describes how to deploy an NGINX application, configure an Ingress, and query logs in the ACK console.

 -   Create an ACK cluster.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   Enable Log Service and activate Logtail.
-For more information, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).
+For more information, see [Collect log files from containers by using Log Service](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Collect log files from containers by using Log Service.md).

 ## Step 1: Deploy an NGINX application

-1. Log on to the [ACK console](https://cs.console.aliyun.com)[ACK console](https://partners-intl.console.aliyun.com/#/cs).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

 2. In the left-side navigation pane of the ACK console, click **Clusters**.